fb55/htmlparser2/README.md

 Looking for CSS selectors to search the DOM?
 Try Node-SoupSelect, a port of SoupSelect to NodeJS: http://github.com/harryf/node-soupselect

-There's also a port of hpricot to NodeJS that uses node-HtmlParser for HTML parsing: http://github.com/silentrob/Apricot
+There's also a port of hpricot to NodeJS that uses HtmlParser for HTML parsing: http://github.com/silentrob/Apricot